Nevvulo/covid/README.md

 # Coronavirus Tracker
+Simple Coronavirus case tracker and general information application

+## Installation
+Simply clone this repository to your local machine using `git clone`, then open a terminal inside of the `covid` folder and run `npm start` (or one of the other scripts below).

 ## Tests
 This project has been tested on Chrome v83.0.4103.116 (Official Build) (64-bit) and works as intended.
 Most resolutions have been tested and this application is mobile-friendly.